NEW BEGINNING FOR EASTER

 The stock is consolidated in our warehouse in Offenbach.

-Shipping is back in-house – lean, direct, without detours.
+Shipping is running in-house again – lean, direct, without detours.

 The team is small but focused.

-Almost a bit like right at the beginning.
+Almost a bit like at the very beginning.

 Conclusion Present

-Since last week, the first new productions of goods have been commissioned.
+Since last week, the first new productions of goods have been ordered.

 Just in time for Easter, the Frankfurter Brett is alive again.